-Working with an expert Kansas City DWI attorney will considerably increase the chances that you get a minimum charge for a DUI offense.
+Working with an expert DWI defense attorney in Kansas City, Missouri will considerably increase the chances that you get a minimum charge for a DUI offense.
 A skilled lawyer with extensive DWI defense experience will understand how to construct the best DUI defense for each client’s unique situation.
-The Kansas City DWI lawyers at the Missouri DWI & Criminal Law Center have extensive understanding of the legal standards and guidelines regarding driving while intoxicated.
-We will use this knowledge to develop a defense plan to represent you in court and fight for the best possible outcome.
+The Kansas City DWI defense lawyers at the Missouri DWI & Criminal Law Center have extensive understanding of the legal standards and guidelines regarding driving while intoxicated.
+We will use this knowledge to develop a criminal defense plan to represent you in court and fight for the best possible outcome.

 Knowledgeable Missouri DWI Attorney